 Open Start menu settings in Windows 10

-As said before, Start menu settings in Windows 10 are located under Settings app.
+As said before, Start menu settings in Windows 10 are located under the Settings app.
 If you’re not sure how to open the same, here is how to open Start menu settings in Windows 10:

-Step 2: Here, on the left-pane, click Start to find Start menu settings on the right-side.
+Step 2: Here, on the left pane, click Start to find Start menu settings on the right-side.

-All taskbar settings except the option to change the taskbar color and make taskbar transparent can be found under Taskbar and Start menu properties.
-Just right-click on taskbar and click properties to get there.
+All taskbar settings except the option to change the taskbar color and make the taskbar transparent can be found under Taskbar and Start menu properties.
+Just right-click on the taskbar and click properties to get there.